 - access accommodation

 - navigate the, sometimes complex, systems of support available

 - link in with relevant cultural services and supports

 Our team is specially-trained to work with you and tailor an approach that will meet your individual needs.

-Working in collaboration with mainstream services (e.g. your General Practitioner, psychiatrist, community health Case Manager, psychologist, social worker) and housing providers we tailor an approach that best suits you.
-The intensity and duration of our support is based on your particular circumstances, experiences and choices.
+Working in collaboration with a diverse range of services (e.g. your General Practitioner, psychiatrist, community health Case Manager, psychologist, social worker, cultural groups and specialists) and housing providers we tailor an approach that best suits you.
+The intensity and duration of our support is based on your unique circumstances, experiences, culture and choices.

 Who we help